 To help decide how much homeowners insurance you need as a first-time buyer, you may want to:

 - With purchasing a home, check to see that local building codes are met: If not, you may need to add ordinance or law coverage to your policy to protect your finances against the costs of bringing your home up to code after a covered claim.
-If your home has outdated features, like knob and tube electrical wiring, it can even affect which property insurers are willing to insure the home.
+If your home has outdated infrastructure, like knob and tube electrical wiring, it can affect which property insurers are willing to insure the home.
 With a new home, the realtor or project manager may also have details that are helpful in generating an accurate insurance quote.
-A good new home inspection report or appraisal may be a good reference as well.
+A new home inspection report or appraisal may be a good reference as well.

 - Take inventory of the furniture and belongings you intend to move into the home: You do not need to figure out the exact value of your belongings — your personal property coverage typically defaults to between 50 and 75 percent of your dwelling coverage amount.
 But having a rough estimate of your personal property may help you decide whether you need to add more personal property coverage to adequately insure your belongings in case of a total loss, like the losses that can occur from a fire or tornado.

 - Think about your liability exposure: If you have a pool, trampoline, playset, pets or have guests in your house often, you may want to increase your liability coverage.
-This coverage helps protect you from the medical and legal costs associated with injuries or damage to the property of others in which you are found negligent.
+This coverage helps financially protect you from the medical and legal costs associated with injuries or damage to the property of others in which you are found negligent.
 Keep in mind that your new home is a huge financial asset, so it’s worth considering making sure your liability coverage is sufficient enough to cover your new property and any other assets in your name.

 While this might seem overwhelming, a licensed insurance agent can walk you through each step.
 Insurance companies have tools to help determine how much your home would cost to rebuild and can help you decide what additional coverages and levels are right for your situation.